 CorePattern = "/xx/xx/core"

-In the following example, the NFS file system is mounted to the /pod/data/dump/ directory of the container and the /pod/data/dump/core directory is used to save core dump files.
-In this case, all core dump files of the container are automatically saved to the directory and synchronized to the NFS file system.
+In the following example, the NFS file system is mounted to the /pod/data/dump/ directory of the container and the /pod/data/dump/core directory is used to store core dump files.
+In this case, all core dump files of the container are automatically stored to the directory and synchronized to the NFS file system.
 You can obtain the core dump files from the NFS file system for analysis even if the container is released.

 Trigger a core dump in a directory of the container.